 So make the decision to make pain your friend and put an end to running injuries forever!

-You can read more about Responding to Pain in my ebook, "Running Injury Free: 5 Unconventional Ways to Enjoy Pain Free Running."
-Available for free download when you subscribe to this Newsletter.
+You can read more about Responding to Pain in my new updated ebook, coming soon: "Running Injury Free: 5 Unconventional Ways to Enjoy Pain Free Running."
+Find out when by subscribing to our Newsletter.

 So what about you?
 How do you respond when you first feel running pain or any other pain?
 Have you tried to make pain your friend?
 We would love to hear from you.
 Please share your experience in the comments section below.

 Other related articles you may be interested in:

 As always, keep running, smiling and be happy and peaceful!

 With love and peace,

 Back to top of Make Pain Your Friend